antares-codes/etl-val-node/README.md

             5182.node       (10/16/2021 03:02:40 PM)        (Detached)
      1 Socket in /run/screen/S-root.

-     Your Screen ID is 5182.node.
+     Your Screen ID is 5182.node. (replace 5182 with your ID)

       ```bash
      screen -X -S "5182.node" quit
      ```

-     Or if you just want to get back to monitor your node.
+     Or if you just want to get back to monitor your node. (replace 5182 with your ID)

       ```bash
      screen -r 5182.node